Cicatrice/journal-web-ui/README.md

-# journal-web-interface
+# journal-web-ui

-A service which provides a web interface for journalctl.
+A service which provides a web UI for the systemd journal.